-Option 15 involves collaboration with new housing providers to influence more water efficient specification of new properties.
-The aim of which would be to reduce HH demand in the future.
+This option involves collaboration with new housing providers to influence more water efficient specification of new properties, the aim of which would be to reduce HH demand in the future.

 The option would require no physical intervention by NI Water and would avoid the need for future retrofits.